ieshaan12/Stock-Trigger/README.md

 Note: Please note that this uses the Linter as flake8.

+## Setting Up MainFile.py

+I'll be introducing you to setting this up via Task Scheduler.
+This is so far exclusively for Windows.

+- So, the basic idea is to create a Task using Create Basic Task in the Task Scheduler.
+- Give it whatever name you wish, something like `Stock Trigger`. = - This must start on it's own on Startup, so the trigger must be set `When I log on`.
+- Then it'll just say `Start a Program`, other options are deprecated, so ignore them.
+- Then it'll ask you to set a program/script, now go to your directory for Python (this will be in `C:/`) and select <strong>`pythonw.exe`</strong> not `python.exe` for it to run in background.
+- In the `Add arguments` option give the whole path of `MainFile.py` and for `Start In` give the directory of `this project`.

 ## Thanks

 Big thanks to other repos which helped in making of this project.